arneesh/turborepo-vue-starter/README.md

-# Turborepo starter
+# Turborepo Vue 3 Starter

-This is a turborepo vue 3 starter reporitory.
+This is a turborepo vue 3 starter repository.

 ## What's inside?